sk-zk/TruckLib/docfx/docs/Samples/01-simple.md

 var map = new Map("example");
 ```

-`"example"` is the filename of the map, meaning that, when the map is saved, it will be named
+`"example"` is the filename of the map: when the map is saved, it will be named
 `example.mbd`, and its sectors will be written to the `example` directory.

 ## Adding a road item